MichaelDimi/Purdue-CS180-Project-5/README.md

 The SearchBook class displays a screen with a text box that allows the user to enter a search query consisting of either the name, genre, or description of a book they would like to purchase.
 If the search matches the name, genre, or description of any currently in stock books in the marketplace, the information of these books in the marketplace will be displayed on the screen.

 #### SelectedStoreView
-The SelectedStoreView creates a screen with a dropdown that allows the user to select either the stock or reviews for a particular store.

 #### ViewCart
 The ViewCart class displays all books in the Customer's cart, along with their imporrtant information.
 Additionally, it contains three buttons that allow the Customer to manage their carrt: Remove Items, Clear Cart, and Checkout.